Amed Rosario Player Props: Guardians vs. Rockies

 Amed Rosario At The Plate

-- Rosario is hitting .247 with three doubles, two triples, a home run and five walks.
+- Rosario has three doubles, two triples, a home run and five walks while batting .250.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.